Chapter 4:

 “You’re smiling,” the dragon said.

 I broke out running.
-This time, it wasn’t a claw swipe or bite, but dragonbreath… with sparkling sound effects... but anyway, purple fire trailed behind me.
+This time, instead of clawing or swiping, she used dragonbreath… with sparkling sound effects... but anyway, purple fire trailed behind me.
 Grass and mushrooms visibly writhed beneath it.
 The dragon didn’t stop until she seemingly ran out of breath, after which she panted.
 With each breath, little puffs of smoke blew out of her mouth.

-Still, she trailed after me as I ran towards the stall.
+Before long, she was trailing after me again as I ran towards the stall.
 She moved like the lizard she was.
-Now, I just had to–
+Now, I just had to—

 She lunged again.

-–that.
+—not die.
 Barely, I leaped away from her fangs.
 Her jaws clamped onto the bathroom stall, crushing it instantly.
-The dragon trashed, spitting out the toilet paper roll and some wood.
+The dragon thrashed, spitting out the toilet paper roll and some wood.
 “Bah!
 Gross!
 GROSS!”

 Apparently there was a plumping system in Korova; the torn toilet gushed out water.
 It wasn’t sparkling, sadly.